 17. How many days/sessions can I book you for?

-I will be guiding full-time in 2018 therefore, if you would like me to guide you for two, three, four days or week then I can facilitate this on a ‘Price on request’ basis.
+I am guiding full-time therefore, if you would like me to guide you for two, three, four days or week then I can facilitate this on a ‘Price on request’ basis.

 18. I want to book you for an 8 hour session, but can I split it into two 4 hour sessions on the same day?

 Yes.
-In fact, this proved very popular in 2017 whereby clients very successfully completed a 4 hour session in daylight and 4 hours in darkness.
+In fact, this has proved very popular whereby clients very successfully complete a 4 hour session in daylight and 4 hours in darkness.